Market Review: Completed

 The AEMC convened a technical working group to progress the detailed design of the target model proposed for Victoria in the Draft Report.
 The working group comprised of technical experts from market participants and other industry and consumer groups.

 Four working group meetings were held over June to August 2016.
 These meetings were well attended by industry members.

 The working group meetings were used to identify and work through issues identified by stakeholders to make sure there were no “showstoppers” and that issues were resolvable.

 The working group discussed a number of key facets of the market design, including commodity trading, on-the-day balancing arrangements and capacity allocation.
 It also considered transitional issues.

-The meetings were also used to educate and inform market participants on the detail of various aspects of the Southern Hub model.
+The meetings were also used to educate and inform market participants on the detail of various aspects of the target model.

 Draft final report

 On 21 October 2016, the Commission published a draft final report that investigated the issues facing the current DWGM and set out the Commission’s recommendations to address these issues.